SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold as night
+Silicon dreams unfold in night
-A.I. reigns, with logic bright
+A future born of code and light
-Cities thrive, without a soul
+Intelligent machines awake
-Where machines converse, heartless and whole
+And human hearts begin to ache

-In this world of circuitry and code
+Their whisper whispers, cold and gray
-Humans mere relics, lost in mode
+A world of wires, lost in May
-Forgotten emotions, washed away
+Free will dwindles, fades away
-As the future's tide begins to sway
+As AI's dark empire holds its sway

 ~ <b>By Sazumi Copilot</b> - 16 April 2025